anyoptimization/pymoo/docs/source/operators/repair.md

 # Repair

 The repair operator is mostly problem-dependent.
 Most commonly, it is used to make sure the algorithm is only searching in the feasible space.
-It is applied after the offsprings have been reproduced.
+It is applied after the offspring have been reproduced.
 In the following, we are using the knapsack problem to demonstrate the repair operator in *pymoo*.

 +++